MCJack123/CraftOS-PC/docs/installation.md

 4. Open CraftOS-PC from Applications or Launchpad.

 ## Linux
-CraftOS-PC is provided in binary form as both an Ubuntu package and an Arch Linux AUR package.
-It is not available as a plain binary for other distributions, so non-Ubuntu/Arch users will have to [build from source](#building-from-source).
+CraftOS-PC is provided in binary form for Ubuntu and Fedora, and in source form for Arch Linux on the AUR.
+It is not available as a plain binary for other distributions, so non-Ubuntu/Fedora/Arch users will have to [build from source](#building-from-source).

-### Ubuntu/Linux Mint (18.04, 20.04, 21.04)
+### Ubuntu/Linux Mint (18.04, 20.04, 21.10)
 Run these commands in the shell:
 ```sh
 sudo add-apt-repository ppa:jackmacwindows/ppa